 Learn UX is an online resource with courses for current and aspiring UX designers who are looking to learn the basics or advance their current knowledge.
 The program, however, does not offer mentorship or job-seeking guidance of any kind.

 Pathrise is a full-service organization that helps our fellows land the best job possible.
 Our mentors work 1-on-1 with fellows on every stage of the job search, including resume and LinkedIn optimization, portfolio building, behavioral and technical interview prep, cold emailing and reverse recruiting strategies, salary negotiation, and more.
 The program is personalized to fit each individual’s specific background and goals.
-Workshops and 1-on-1 sessions are weekly and additional 1-on-1s can be scheduled as needed by fellows.
+Workshops and 1-on-1 sessions are weekly.
+Fellows can schedule additional 1-on-1s as needed.

 Advancing technical skills is a crucial component of landing a job as a UX designer, so fellows in our program should feel free to use Learn UX, alongside our workshops, to further their design knowledge.